lanl-aea/waves/docs/waves_quickstart.rst

 In the configuration snippet below, the workflow parameterization is performed in the root configuration file, ``SConstruct``.
 This allows us to re-use the entire workflow file, ``SConscript``, with more than one parameter study.
 First, we define a nominal workflow.
-Single set studies can be defined as a simple dictionary.
+Nominal workflows can be defined as a simple dictionary.
 This can be useful for trouble-shooting the workflow, simulation definition, and simulation convergence prior to running a larger parameter study.
 Second, we define a small mesh convergence study where the only parameter that changes is the mesh global seed.